PSU-ICDS/icds_docs/docs/getting-started/getting-help.md

 ## Office hours

-ICDS Client Support hosts virtual office hours on Zoom every Thursday and Friday from 12 pm to 1 pm EST;
+ICDS Client Support hosts virtual office hours on Zoom every Tuesday and Friday from 12 pm to 1 pm EST;
 drop by with your questions for real-time support.

 [Join Office Hours on Zoom](https://psu.zoom.us/j/98725809058){ .md-button }